krusek/quantum/python/readme.md

-This is a set of sage classes/functions that I wrote to help my understanding of quantum operations.
+This is a set of python classes/functions that I wrote to help my understanding of quantum operations.
 I know there are several codebases for quantum operators, but I wanted to write my own to better understand how quantum computing works internally.
 Also I found it convenient because most quantum frameworks that I could find are a little more _honest_ and don't allow you to print out the values